digiext/all-things-puzzles/README.md

 # All Things Puzzles

 All Things Puzzles is an inventory management system of your personal puzzle collection.

-It has the following features:
+Current Features include:
 * Master Puzzle List
 * Multi-user capable
 * Wishlist
+* API
+* And more!

 ## Screenshots
 **Main Page**